 - The most powerful AMD processor: Ryzen 9 3900X

-At $100, there really isn’t much in the way of stiff competition.
-But if you don’t need the on board graphics and you can stretch your budget a bit further, the last-generation Ryzen 2600 is an amazing six-core CPU that can be had for around $150.
-It will far outstrip the 3200G in multi-threaded workloads thanks to its additional cores and threads.
+If you don’t need the onboard graphics and you can stretch your budget a bit further, the last-generation Ryzen 2600 is an amazing six-core CPU that can be had for around $120.
+It will far outstrip the 3200G in multithreaded workloads thanks to its additional cores and threads.
 It can overclock up to near 2600X speeds too.

 As arguably the most competitive price for processors, the midrange is where you’re spoiled for choice.
 Of all of the chips available though, we have to recommend the ultra-affordable, impressively powerful, Ryzen 5 3600.

 Building off of the success of its predecessor, the 2600, the Ryzen 5 3600 has the same six cores and 12 threads, but at its heart is an entirely overhauled Zen 2 architecture.
 It can boost up to 4.2GHz on a single core and with big improvements to instructions per clock and the added efficiency of the 7nm process node, this CPU is far more impressive than its last-gen counterpart.